2020 Competition Topics

 October: Flight, Soar, Drift (D): Capture something moving through the air.
 A bird circling overhead, a kite drifting on the breeze, a plane flying by, a feather or leaf floating to earth.
 Someone in a parachute or hang-glider.
 As long as it is up in the air and moving but no Toyota jumps or trampoline tumbles please.

 November: Treasure Hunt (D): Our “just for fun” family-friendly competition with 10 adult and 3 junior categories.
-Must be shot within 20km (to be confirmed) of the Sale clocktower on the weekend of 7-8th November.
-Categories released at 10am on Saturday 7th with BBQ at 1pm.
+Must be shot within the Wellington Shire on the weekend of 7-8th November.
+Categories released Friday night via email.
 Entries Judging by popular vote of members.

 December: Open (P): Any technique you want, any subject you want, any style but this time your image can be taken anywhere anytime.